xbeat/Machine-Learning/README.md

 Introduction to Neural Networks

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) that process and transmit information.
 Neural networks can learn from data to perform tasks like classification and regression.

+## Avoiding Overfitting in Machine Learning with Python

+Understanding Overfitting in Machine Learning

+Overfitting occurs when a machine learning model learns the training data too well, capturing noise and specific data points rather than general patterns.
+This leads to poor generalization on unseen data.
+Let's explore this concept with Python examples.

 ## Mastering Analytics Frameworks with Python